 - Deal review

 - Regulatory and reimbursement planning

 - General business advice

 NIA makes the following data and animal model resources available to academic researchers and small businesses:

-A knowledge platform for the dissemination of data and analysis to scientists in a manner that promotes efficiency, transparency, reproducibility, and accuracy of research aimed at preclinical therapy development for Alzheimer's disease (AD).
-AlzPED provides quick access and visibility to integrated preclinical efficacy data from published and unpublished studies.
+A knowledge platform for the dissemination of data and analysis to scientists working on preclinical therapy development for Alzheimer's disease (AD).

 Return to the NIA Small Business Main Page.